twilio/twilio-video-app-android/README.md

     Make a copy of `library/twilio-video-example.json` to `library/twilio-video.json` and use the table above as reference to fill in your Twilio credentials.
 There are two sets of key/value
     pairs: mandatory and optional.
 Mandatory values are required to be set before building the project.
-Optional values are not required to be set, but as a Twilio developer they are required to run tests across different server environments.
+Optional values are not required to be set, but as a Twilion they are required to run tests across different server environments.

     ##### Mandatory Credentials

-    The following values MUST be set to execute tests:
+    The following values MUST be set to execute tests.
+For Twilions, these values represent `prod` credentials.

     ```
     account_sid